 You adopt a peach tree from our farm in Corigliano Calabro (Italy).
 The cultivation here is certified as organic by the European Union as of 1992.
 When placing the adoption you can choose a name which we will use to identify your peach tree.
 The peach tree is native to China, where the first evidence of this plant can be found as early as 2000 BC.
 It later spread to Persia and from there to the Mediterranean.
 Peaches can be divided into two groups: those with fuzz and those without.
 Among the peaches with fuzz, we have round and flat peaches.
 Flat peaches are also native to China.
 They started to spread first in the United States and later in Europe.
 In Italy, it was traditionally cultivated in Sicily but is also widespread in Le Marche and Calabria.
 Amanda and Sagittaria round peaches are both early varieties.
 The former originated in the United States, while the latter is a variety from Italy.
 The Ufo flat peach, like the Sagittaria, is an Italian variety from 1990.
 Our peaches are grown in containers, the most traditional form.
 The tree has a fast growth rate and can reach a height between 3 and 5 metres.
 The most characteristic feature of the peach tree is that flowering occurs before the leaves are produced, giving rise to the typical landscape of a peach orchard between February and March.
 Your adoption is 7 years old and its maximum lifespan is 15 years.
 For as long as you want to keep your adoption, and we can continue taking care of it, you can renew year after year.
 If your adoption stops producing for any reason, we will replace it with another, and guarantee you the delivery from the production of other units.
 Your peach tree produces an average of 28kg of Demeter organic peaches each season.
 You do not have to commit to ordering the entire harvest though.
 Each season you can decide how much you want to reserve, and you pay the maintenance cost according to that amount.
 This way you only pay for what you plan to consume, and we can offer any surplus harvest to others.

 You can reserve between 2 and 10 boxes for the season, and then progressively plan theit delivery for any of the delivery dates available in the shipment calendar.
-Shipping format: __2.8 kg box of Demeter organic peaches __ * Amanda (late May to mid-June): round white-fleshed peach; not very fuzzy red skin; crisp, sweet pulp with a touch of acidity and moderately aromatic * Sagittaria (late May to mid-June): round, yellow-fleshed peac; not very fuzzy red skin; crisp, sweet pulp with a touch of acidity * Ufo (June): white-fleshed flat peach; not very fuzzy red skin with white streaks, crunchy and very sweet pulp; at the bottom, it has a split that does not, however, affect the quality of the product * Organic farming certified by the European Organic Farming label since 1992 * Biodynamic farming certified by the Demeter label since 2011 * Picked the day before shipment at their optimal point of ripeness and shipped in a cardboard box without plastics * The box includes some extra fruits, in case some of them arrive damaged * Our farm is not a screw factory: each fruit is unique in appearance and size * One kilo contains between 7 and 9 fruits (the box contains between 20 and 25 fruits depending on the size) * If you keep them in the fridge, they can last up to 7 days in good condition * It is a climacteric fruit which is harvested when it reaches physiological maturity; after being picked from the tree it then continues to ripen until it has reached its optimum point for consumption * Important note: the fruits usually arrive hard; to ripen them, keep them at room temperature until they are ready to eat; if you receive some fruit that is already ripe, you can either eat it right away or keep it in the fridge
+Shipping format: __2.8 kg box of Demeter organic peaches __ * Amanda (late May to mid-June): round white-fleshed peach; not very fuzzy red skin; crisp, sweet pulp with a touch of acidity and moderately aromatic * Sagittaria (late May to mid-June): round, yellow-fleshed peac; not very fuzzy red skin; crisp, sweet pulp with a touch of acidity * Ufo (June): white-fleshed flat peach; not very fuzzy red skin with white streaks, crunchy and very sweet pulp; at the bottom, it has a split that does not, however, affect the quality of the product * Organic farming certified by the European Organic Farming label since 1992 * Biodynamic farming certified by the Demeter label since 2011 * Picked the day before shipment at their optimal point of ripeness and shipped in a cardboard box without plastics * Our farm is not a screw factory: each fruit is unique in appearance and size * One kilo contains between 7 and 9 fruits (the box contains between 20 and 25 fruits depending on the size) * If you keep them in the fridge, they can last up to 7 days in good condition * It is a climacteric fruit which is harvested when it reaches physiological maturity; after being picked from the tree it then continues to ripen until it has reached its optimum point for consumption * Important note: the fruits usually arrive hard; to ripen them, keep them at room temperature until they are ready to eat; if you receive some fruit that is already ripe, you can either eat it right away or keep it in the fridge

 When will you receive it?